fengdonghust/fengdonghust1.github.io/_pages/about.md

 - IEEE Transactions on Information Forensics and Security (TIFS)
 - Journal of Software
+- IEEE Transactions on Network and Service Management
 - IEEE Open Journal of the Computer Society

 ## <span style="color:grey">Professional Society Membership</span>